Skip to content

 Bases: RenderCVBaseModelWithoutExtraKeys

-Source code in rendercv/data/models/locale_catalog.py
+Source code in rendercv/data/models/locale.py

-class LocaleCatalog(RenderCVBaseModelWithoutExtraKeys):
+class Locale(RenderCVBaseModelWithoutExtraKeys):

 """This class is the data model of the locale catalog.
 The values of each field

-updates the `locale_catalog` dictionary.
+updates the `locale` dictionary.

 """